abdulqshabbir/abdulqshabbir/README.md

 </h1>

 ## 😄 A little about me...
-I'm a Software Engineer working at @Woztell who loves all things web development.
+I'm a Software Engineer working at [Woztell](https://woztell.com/) who loves all things web development.
 I enjoy learning something new every day and am documenting my learning [here](https://twitter.com/abdulshabbirdev).

 Currently I'm building a [chat application](https://github.com/abdulqshabbir/whutz-app) to learn more about web sockets, SQL and tRPC.